RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/48-GAL.md

 <sup>14</sup> But God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world.
 <sup>15</sup> For in Christ Jesus neither circumcision availeth any thing, nor uncircumcision, but a new creature.
 <sup>16</sup> And as many as walk according to this rule, peace [be] on them, and mercy, and upon the Israel of God.
-<sup>17</sup> From henceforth let no man trouble me : for I bear in my body the marks of the Lord Jesus.
+<sup>17</sup> From henceforth let no man trouble me: for I bear in my body the marks of the Lord Jesus.
 <sup>18</sup> Brethren, the grace of our Lord Jesus Christ [be] with your spirit.
 Amen. «[To [the] Galatians written from Rome.]»